Biology (BIOL)

 BIOL 427 BIOLOGY OF POPULATIONS3 Credits

 Population ecology and the genetic processes of adaptation and evolution.
 Lectures and class discussion of current literature, plus application of concepts in a literature review paper is required.
+Technical writing is utilized in this course.

 BIOL 428 BIOINFORMATICS3 Credits